BirdeeHub/shelua/README.md

 Especially when you have a lot of `json` and would rather use `cjson` and deal with tables than use `jq` and bash arrays

-# ATTENTION:
+> [!WARNING]
+>

-> [!WARNING] This library is still under development.
+> This library is still under development.
 It is not stable yet.
 Use at your own risk.
-> It may undergo major changes, such as to how settings are applied.
+It may undergo major changes.

 ## Install